 While the vapor canister purge valve solenoid is an emissions component, that doesn’t mean you won’t notice a few performance issues if you don’t fix it right away.

-Below is a more detailed list of the five most common symptoms you might notice if you have a faulty canister purge valve.
+Below is a more detailed list of the five most common symptoms of a faulty canister purge valve.

 1. Check Engine Light